juusoviita/portfolio/README.md

-# portfolio
+# Portfolio site

-Personal portfolio, still under construction
+My personal portfolio, still under construction.

 Here you can find my personal projects, ways to contact me, my resume, and a form through which you can send me an email.